The Scottish War Memorials Project Forum Index The Scottish War Memorials Project

 PostPosted: Wed Jul 04, 2012 2:44 pm Post subject: WW1 - ALPHA Reply with quote

 McCARDLE, PETER.
 PTE.
-KOSB.
+K.O.S.B.

-Peter Robison McCardle, Private (1324) 1/5th (Dumfries and Galloway) Battalion, King's Own Scottish Borderers.
-Age 18.
+Peter Robison McCardle – age 18 – Private (1324) 1/5th (Dumfries and Galloway) Battalion, King's Own Scottish Borderers.

 Born 1897 in Dumfries.
-Son of Robert and Jane Maria (Bowes) McCardle of 20 Market St. Maxwelltown.
-Peter was a boy-messenger at Dumfries Post Office when he enlisted and joined the signals section of the battalion.
+Son of Robert and Jane Maria (Bowes) McCardle of 20 Market Street, Maxwelltown.

-5 days later his father was killed.
+and five days later his father was killed

 McCARDLE, ROBERT.
 PTE.
-KOSB.
+K.O.S.B

-Robert McCardle, Private (1975) 1/5th (Dumfries and Galloway) Battalion, King's Own Scottish Borderers.
-Age 44.
+Robert McCardle – age 44 – Private (1975) 1/5th (Dumfries and Galloway) Battalion, King's Own Scottish Borderers.

 McCUBBING, W. L/C. CANADIANS.

-William McCubbing, Military Medal, Lance Corporal (2336301) 50th Battalion, Canadian Infantry (Alberta Regiment) Age 39.
+William McCubbing, Military Medal – age 39 – Lance Corporal (2336301) 50th Battalion, Canadian Infantry.

-Last edited by Kenneth Morrison on Sun Jul 15, 2012 3:56 pm; edited 1 time in total
+Last edited by Kenneth Morrison on Sun Oct 22, 2017 2:52 pm; edited 2 times in total

 Back to top